Samshin - goddess of birth

 and the babies were sent from here to their mothers’ wombs holding a flower from Samshin’s garden.

-When the babies are being born, Samshin sits in the delivery room with the women in labour and loosens their bones.
+When the babies are being born, Samshin sits in the delivery room

 She also looks after children and keeps them healthy until they are 15 years old.